skrub-data/skrub/doc/skrub_pipeline.rst

 ... )

-Above, we give a name to each intermediate result with ``.skb.set_name()`` so that we can later to refer to it when manipulating a fitted pipeline.
+Above, we give a name to each intermediate result with ``.skb.set_name()`` so that we can later refer to it when manipulating a fitted pipeline.

 >>> pipeline = output.skb.get_pipeline()
 >>> pipeline.fit({"url": "file:///example.db"})